-How To Travel With Your Bestie And Not Want To Kill Each Other
+How To Travel With Your Bestie Without Wanting To Kill Each Other

-Travelling with your best friend may seem like a good idea at the time – you’ve known them forever, you get along great and you’re so alike that you’re almost interchangeable – but you really can have too much of a good thing.
-Your dream friend-cation can quickly turn into a nightmare if you’re not on the same page when it comes to key things, like if they spent two hours getting ready every morning while you’re sitting ready by the door with a case of the eye-rolls, stinging to get out there and explore.
+Travelling with your best friend may seem like a good idea – you’ve known them forever, you get along great and you’re so alike that you’re almost interchangeable – but you really can have too much of a good thing.
+Your dream friend-cation can quickly turn into a nightmare if you’re not on the same page when it comes to key things, like if they spent two hours getting ready every morning while you’re waiting by the door, stinging to get out there and explore.

-However, with a little bit of planning and a lot of honesty, travelling with your bestie can also bring you closer and give you a bunch of those ‘forever’ memories.
-Here are our top five tips to avoid the drama and preserve your friendship on the road.
+However, with a little bit of planning and a lot of honesty, travelling with your bestie can also bring you closer and give you a bunch of those “forever” memories.
+Here’s how to preserve your friendship on the road.

 #1 Plan ahead… together